-3.7 Display, pricing and marketing
+3.6 Display, pricing and marketing

-3.7.1 No confectionery or crisps at point of purchase or in promotions: 2 points
+3.6.1 No confectionery or crisps at point of purchase or in promotions: 4 points

-To achieve these points, do not display crisps or confectionery at the point of purchase, or include them in meal deals or special offers.
+To achieve these points, do not include crisps or confectionery in meal deals or special offers.

 Placing healthier snacks at points of purchase can encourage people to choose them in place of less healthy options.